Native Plants Program

-Founded in 2000, CRCL’s Habitat Restoration Program (HRP) leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
-Our partnerships and events facilitate environmental stewardship by Louisiana industries, land owners, and business leaders.
+Founded in 2000, CRCL’s Native Plants Program (NPP), formerly Habitat Restoration Program leads our efforts to restore Louisiana’s coastal habitats by engaging volunteers and stakeholders to be a part of the solution.
+Our partnerships and events facilitate environmental stewardship by Louisiana industries, land owners, business leaders, residents, and visitors.

-The HRP provides valuable education experiences for its volunteers.
-Participants learn a variety of restoration methods that are employed across the entire Louisiana coast.
+The NPP provides valuable education experiences for its volunteers.
+Participants learn about our coastal land loss crisis, its main causes, and the various solutions being implemented across the entire Louisiana coast.

-Since its inception, the HRP has engaged more than 11,000 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.
+Since its inception, the NPP has engaged more than 14,500 volunteers and directly restored more than 4,500 acres of coastal wetlands in Louisiana.

 CRCL's Restoration Work Across the State

-Visit each restoration project we've completed since our Habitat Restoration Program first began over 15 years ago.
+Visit each restoration project we've completed since our Native Plants Program first began over 15 years ago.
 From restoring beaches in Cameron Parish to planting marsh grass in Venice, our volunteers have travelled the state to help restore Louisiana's coast.
 Click below to learn more!